 Renting from a private landlord need not be a bad experience.
 There are many good landlords in Swansea who offer quality, safe and affordable accommodation for students.

-All properties should be in a good state of repair and if there are any gas appliances (boilers, fires, heaters etc) they must be checked annually.
+All properties should be in good repair and if there are any gas appliances (boilers, fires, heaters etc) they must be checked annually.
 Landlords will be able to show prospective tenants a safety certificate to confirm this.

 Most properties occupied by students are houses in multiple occupation (HMOs).
 This means that people who are not related live together in a property that was originally intended to be occupied by a single household ie. a family.

 Some HMOs, including all HMOs in the Castle and Uplands wards need to be licensed.
 You can check our HMO public register.

 The risk of a fire occurring in a HMO is much greater than in a family home so landlords have to take extra precautions against fire like providing electrically operated smoke and heat detectors, fire resistant doors and fire fighting equipment.
 This applies to all HMOs regardless of size or location.